 Risë Kevalshar Collins graduated from Carnegie-Mellon University with a drama degree and has a history as an actor, including on Broadway.
 She did her graduate studies at the University of Houston, earned a master’s degree in social work, has been licensed and has worked in Texas, Oregon, Washington and Idaho, and has served in mental health, oncology, hospice, the prison system and in extended care.
 She is a student in the creative writing department of Boise State University where her focus is creative non-fiction and poetry.

 My name is Risë Kevalshar Collins.
-I am black, born in the American South, raised between Texas, California and Ohio.
+I am Black, born in the American South, raised between Texas, California, and Ohio.
 I am the eldest of two daughters reared by an extraordinary single mother.
-I grew up with no father, uncle or brother.
-I have no husband, brother-in-law, nephew or son.
-As far as I know, my father wasn’t murdered by police officers before they took him to jail.
-He wasn’t one among the disproportionately targeted and inordinately imprisoned American black men.
+I grew up with no father, uncle, or brother.
+I have no husband, brother-in-law, nephew, or son.
+As far as I know, my father wasn’t murdered by police officers before or if they took him to jail.
+He wasn’t one among the disproportionately targeted and inordinately imprisoned American Black men.
 He did not die by electric chair as was once Texas practice.
 My father was simply absent.
 He was absent.
-White supremacy and racism of the dominant group contributed to his absence, to his belief that his life had low value mirroring the low value that white men placed on the lives of Rayshard Brooks, George Floyd, Breonna Taylor, Ahmaud Arbery and the many other lives they have not been valued, and that have been wrongfully taken.
+White supremacy and racism of the dominant group contributed to his absence, to his belief that his life had low value mirroring the low value that white men placed on the lives of Rayshard Brooks, George Floyd, Breonna Taylor, Ahmaud Arbery and the many other lives that have not been valued, and that have been wrongfully taken.
 To some measure, my father internalized societal devaluation.
 This diminished his value of me.

 Our founding fathers were white men, many of whom owned enslaved Africans.
 References to slavery were omitted from the Declaration of Independence.
 The Constitution permitted slavery and counted each enslaved person as three-fifths human.
 This is white supremacy.
 It hurts.

-White supremacy is the belief—conscious or unconscious—that white people are inherently superior to other races, especially to blacks; that they are rightfully the dominant group, should have control—social, political, historical, institutional, financial dominion—over people of other races.
-This doctrine and process was manifest in South African Apartheid, in White Australia policies, in Nazi Germany, in American chattel slavery, in American Jim Crow, in American mass incarceration of blacks, in the repeated murder of American blacks with impunity and in the American bias targeted specifically against blacks.
+White supremacy is the belief — conscious or unconscious — that white people are inherently superior to other races, especially to Blacks; that they are rightfully the dominant group, should have control — social, political, historical, present, future, institutional, financial dominion—over people of other races.
+This doctrine and process was manifest in South African Apartheid, in White Australia policies, in Nazi Germany, in American chattel slavery, in American Jim Crow, and this ideology and practice is obvious in American mass incarceration of Blacks, in the repeated murder of American Blacks with impunity, and in the American bias targeted specifically against Blacks.